 Pharmaceutical companies are cashing in on health apps and other digital health products big time.
 It is no longer unthinkable that you can encounter pharmaceutical and medical devices that are offered to improve, monitor, and track our health wirelessly.
 Health apps have now become one of the most competitive sectors of the software industry, while wireless and wearable components are being developed to produce “smart” therapeutics.

-Digital health industry booming, product liability laws lagging behind
+The digital health industry booming, and product liability laws lagging behind

 Yes, it is 2018, and digital therapeutics are now a part of many Americans’ lives, with several billions of dollars in investment flowing into the digital health industry each year.
 And while the digital health industry is booming, it seems that our federal and state product liability laws are lagging behind.

 Today, we invited our Los Angeles product liability attorney from the Law Offices of Howard Kornberg to discuss this issue.
 After all, we can no longer ignore the ever-increasing number of lawsuits from people who have been injured because of health apps.

 Believe it or not, digital health products are now becoming an integral element of the modern healthcare system.
 The more people are using these digital health products, the more patients are being exposed to the risk of injury or even death, which translates into an increased number of product liability lawsuits and a budding debate on heightened regulatory scrutiny.